-The teacher mentor program is a positive trend in supporting teachers.
-Establishing a solid foundation including accountability and follow-ups is a positive trend; thus, using our instructional coach for job embedded PL and follow up coaching will continue to be a strong focus during the next school year.
-We also need to work on creative ways to attract and align prospective teachers to EHHS.
-During the 2020-21 SY, the school had a strong focus on blended learning due to the pandemic as absences and closings were predicted.
-The PLC processes are emerging at EHHS; however, we must continue to seek a collection of consistent and timely evaluation data to make instructional decisions.
+Professional Capacity:Summarize the The current teacher mentor program for new employees is in need of professional capacity trends and patterns improvement.
+We also need to work on creative ways to attract and align observed by the team while completing this prospective teachers to EHHS.
+Two effective instructional coaches have section of the report.
+What are the contributed to job embedded professional growth along with implementing a important trends and patterns that will true coaching cycle this year.
+The PLC processes are emerging at EHHS; support the identification of student, however, we must continue to seek a collection of consistent and timely teacher, and leader needs? evaluation data to make instructional decisions.
 In serving whole child needs, EHHS will focus on offering training for research-based tiered interventions.
-SY21 will be the implementation year for PBIS in an effort to support teachers and students in a safe environment focused on positive reinforcement for expectations.
+SY21 was the implementation year for PBIS in an effort to support teachers and students in a safe environment focused on positive reinforcement for expectations.
+The intervention will continue for SY24, having a significant focus on classroom strategies and positive reinforcement methods to promote a healthy and successful school culture and climate.